coq/coq/doc/sphinx/language/gallina-extensions.rst

    Prints the module type corresponding to :n:`@ident`.

-.. opt:: Short Module Printing
+.. flag:: Short Module Printing

    This option (off by default) disables the printing of the types of fields, leaving only their names, for the commands :cmd:`Print Module` and